skramm/cpphtmltags/docs/dev_info.md

 The script will generate the enum `httag::priv::En_TagCat` These categories must match the one given to describe the category a tag belongs to, in file `ref/tag_content.ref`

+In some situations, the allowed content is described as:
+> "If the element has a XXXX attribute: zero or more YYYY elements [...].
+If the element does not have a XXXX attribute:  zero or more ZZZZ elements [...]"

+In such a situation, both `YYYY` and `ZZZZ` are allowed, no matter the presence of the attribute.

 #### "Empty" vs. "void" elements

 We consider here these are the same.